Neural Image Compression and Explanation: Experiments

 \subsubsection{MNIST}

-We train the NICE pipeline on the MINST dataset with \textbf{discriminator-fixed} in order to explain the predictions of the original discriminator.
-We initialize the discriminator of the NICE pipeline by a pre-trained LeNet5-Caffe on the original MNIST dataset.
-Different $\lambda_1$s are used to generate sparse masks with different percentages of non-zeros (sparse explanations). $\lambda_2$ is set to 0 for all the MNIST experiments as the algorithm can generate coherent explanations without the smoothness constraint.
-The block size of the low resolution image $\bs{x}_{b}$ is set to 28, which means a constant background is used to generate the mixed-resolution images.
-We use the Adam optimizer~\cite{kingma2014adam} with a learning rate of 0.001 and a decay rate of 0.1 at every 5 epochs.

-Figure~\ref{fig:mnist_exp} illustrates some example sparse explanations generated by NICE with different $\lambda_1$s (and $\lambda_2=0$).
+We train the NICE pipeline on the MINST dataset to explain the prediction of the target LeNet5 classifier we pretrained above.
+Fig.~\ref{fig:mnist_exp} illustrates example sparse explanations generated by NICE with different $\lambda_1$s (when $\lambda_2=0$).
 As we can see, when $\lambda_1$ increases, the amount of non-zeros in the mask $\bs{z}$ decreases and NICE can produce sparser explanations to the final predictions.
-When $\lambda_1=1$, the explanations are almost identical to the input images, and when $\lambda_1=30$, the masks identify more influential regions for the final predictions.
-As a comparison, we also include the explanation results produced by Saliency Map~\cite{simonyan2013deep} and RTIS~\cite{dabkowski2017real}.
-While NICE highlights coherent regions over digits as explanations, Saliency Map, a backpropagation-based approache, identifies discontinued regions as explanations, which are quite blurry and difficult to understand.
-RTIS can yield coherent regions as explanations but it seems the regions identified are overly smooth.
+When $\lambda_1=1$, the explanations are almost identical to the input images, and when $\lambda_1=30$, the masks identify sparser but more influential regions for the final predictions.
+As a comparison, we also include the explanation results produced by Saliency Map~\cite{simonyan2013deep} and RTIS~\cite{dabkowski2017real}~\footnote{ CAM~\cite{CAM16} does not perform well on small images, and we observe no published work provides CAM's results on MNIST and CIFAR10.
+We therefore ignore its results here as well.}.
+While NICE highlights coherent regions over digits as explanations, Saliency Map, a backpropagation-based approach, identifies discontinued regions as explanations, which are quite blurry and difficult to understand.
+RTIS can yield coherent regions as explanations but the regions identified are overly smooth.
 Apparently, the explanations produced by NICE are more concise, coherent and match well with how humans explain their own predictions.